Multi-nucleon structure and dynamics via quantum computing: Oracle designs

 \paragraph*{Step 3.} We use the pairwise tags $P_i $ and $Q_i$ to obtain the entry $\langle Q_i |H |P_i \rangle $ from the precomputed database.
 In practice, the $O_{\rm H}$ oracle provides this entry in some finite precision $\xi$, using $ \mathcal{O}(\log \frac{1}{\xi}) $ qubits for the output (we assume $\xi \ll \epsilon $ so the imprecision of this entry does not affect the analysis as in Ref. \cite{DWBerry:2012}).
 With the tags $P_i $ and $Q_i$, it takes $\widetilde{ \mathcal{O} } \big( \log \frac{1}{\xi} \big) $ gates to copy $\langle Q_i |H |P_i \rangle $ from the database to the ancilla register $ V_{\rm tmp} $ in terms of binaries.
 Since there are $ \mathcal{D} \in \mathcal{O}(N^4_{\rm sp})$ distinct pairs of $(P_i,Q_i)$, it takes $\widetilde{\mathcal{O}} ( N^4_{\rm sp} ) $ gates to complete this step.
 Note that here we have further suppressed the factor $ \log \frac{1}{\xi} $ that is a constant determined by the precision of the input database.

-\paragraph*{Step 4.} To get the output two-body kernel $ \langle \mathcal{F}'_i , Q_i | \mathcal{H} | \mathcal{F} ,P_i \rangle $, it takes $\mathcal{O}(\log \frac{1}{\xi} ) $ gates to copy the bit strings from the ancilla $| V'_{\rm tmp} \rangle $) to the $| R_{\rm elem} \rangle $, and $\mathcal{O}(1)$ gates to extract the corresponding phases from $| B'_{{\rm ph},1} \rangle $ and $| B'_{{\rm ph},2} \rangle $ to $| R_{\rm elem} \rangle $.
+\paragraph*{Step 4.} To get the output two-body kernel $ \langle \mathcal{F}'_i , Q_i | \mathcal{H} | \mathcal{F} ,P_i \rangle $, it takes $\mathcal{O}(\log \frac{1}{\xi} ) $ gates to copy the bit strings from the ancilla $| V'_{\rm tmp} \rangle $ to the $| R_{\rm elem} \rangle $, and $\mathcal{O}(1)$ gates to extract the corresponding phases from $| B'_{{\rm ph},1} \rangle $ and $| B'_{{\rm ph},2} \rangle $ to $| R_{\rm elem} \rangle $.
 It is noted that this part of the circuit is shared by all the other calculations with different input to the $O_{\rm H}$ oracle.

-After included the asymptotic gate count to uncompute the ancillas (which doubles the asymptotic gate scaling for the above steps), we obtain the asymptotic scaling of gate count to be $\widetilde{ \mathcal{O} }( N^4_{\rm sp} )$ for the complete design of the $O_{\rm H}$ oracle.
-As shown in {\it Step 2} above, this gate cost directly scales with $\mathcal{D}$.
+Including the asymptotic gate count to uncompute the ancillas (which doubles the asymptotic gate scaling for the above steps), we obtain the asymptotic scaling of gate count to be $\widetilde{ \mathcal{O} }( N^5_{\rm sp} )$ for the complete design of the $O_{\rm H}$ oracle.